ENCODE-DCC/caper/scripts/gcp_caper_server/README.md

 Enable the following APIs on your Google Cloud console.
 * Compute Engine API
-* Google Cloud Storage (DO NOT click on "Create credentials")
+* Cloud Storage (DO NOT click on "Create credentials")
-* Google Cloud Storage JSON API
+* Cloud Storage JSON API
 * Life Sciences API

-Prepare a service account with enough permission to Google Compute Engine and Google Cloud Storage.
+Prepare a service account with enough permission to Compute Engine, Cloud Storage, Life Sciences API and Service Account User.
 Generate a secret key JSON from it and keep it locally on your computer.

 >**WARNING**: Such secret JSON file is a master key for important resources on your project.
 Keep it secure at your own risk.
 This file will be used for Caper so that it will be trasnferred to the created instance at `/opt/caper/service_account_key.json` visible to all users on the instance.

+## Troubleshooting errors

+If you see permission errors check if the above roles are correctly configured for your service account.

+If you see PAPI errors and Google's HTTP endpoint deprecation warning.
+Remove Life Sciences API role from your service account and add it back.

 ## How to create an instance